metrics-js/logo/README.md

-# logo
+# @metrics/logo

-The project logo
+The project logo in misc formats.